Definitions

 About the Grant Application

-Following a four-week public feedback period, the program will post the Prescription Accessibility Grant Program Application to this website, begin reviewing applications, and distribute grants.
+Following a four-week public feedback period, the application is open and the program will begin reviewing applications and distributing grants.

 This is a reimbursement-based grant program.
 Pharmacies should only apply for reimbursement after purchasing equipment to create accessible prescription labels.